jamesbuckett/ckad-bootcamp/03-kubernetes-workloads.md

 After:

 * PodDisruptionBudget
-* tl;dr - Please cluster administrators hold on this is a critical application and I need some pods kept alive
+* tl;dr - Please cluster administrators, cool your jets, this is a critical application and I need some pods kept alive
   * PodDisruptionBudget is active during any Kubernetes Cluster operation such a node drain which usually precedes a node repave
   * Ensures a certain number or percentage of pods with an assigned label will not Voluntarily be evicted at any one point in time